wsams/rubyart/README.md

 --------------------------------
 To render an image it is important to understand how the engine works.
 We loop over the coordinates of an image.
 The `x` and `y` points, and for each point we generate an `rgb` color.
 A color for red, green, and blue.
 First we generate `r`.
 To do this we have some numbers available.
-The `x` and `y` coordinates, a `gif_factor` which is some number we choose.
+The `x` and `y` coordinates, and a `gif_factor` which is some number we choose.
 Mostly used when generating gifs so we can ignore it here.

 Once we create `r`, we move to `g` and we additional have the `r` value to work with.
 Finally we generate `b` and in this case we now have the `g` value to work with.